 The office is 406 Schermerhorn Hall (mail code 5501).
 The main telephone number is 212-854-3608, and the FAX is 212-854-3609.
-MARIA DILBERT is the Business Manager.
+Maria Dilbert is the Director of Finance and Administrative Services.
 She has her own office in the front of 406 and she knows everything.
 Always be very, very nice to everyone in the front office - you will soon discover how much you need their cooperation to get anything done around here.

-When you arrive in the city, stop into the office right away.
-Not only will you meet these critical people, and let them connect your charming face with your name, but they will have stacks of goodies for you (photocopy cards, GSAS and housing bulletins, and most importantly, tax and stipend disbursement forms).
+When you arrive in the city, stop by in the office right away.
+Not only will you meet these critical people, and let them connect your charming face with your name, but they will have stacks of goodies for you (photocopy cards, and most importantly, tax and stipend disbursement forms).

 Every student has a mailbox located in the faculty office area on the 4th floor, through the double doors next to 406.
 All faculty mailboxes are also located there.
 If you receive any outside mail (i.e. UPS, Fed-Ex, or Post Office mail), the office staff will either place it in your department mailbox or leave you a phone message in your office, so you can pick it up in the main office.